-Plantar fasciitis is causing "A real pain in the foot”.
+Plantar fasciitis is causing "a real pain in the foot”.
 That is what many patients complain about to me as it disrupts their life.
 It makes it hard to stand, walk, run, and work.

 What is plantar fasciitis?

-The plantar fascia lies just under the skin and in most people can be easily seen and felt by pulling the toes up.
+The plantar fascia lies just under the skin and in most people it can be easily seen and felt by pulling the toes up.
 This causes the fascia to tighten and stick out to be easily visualized and palpated, especially in the arch area.
 It feels like a tight band there.

-Like a ligament it connects bone to bone, but structurally it is closer to a tendon with limited blood and nerve supply.
+Like a ligament, it connects bone to bone, but structurally it is closer to a tendon with limited blood and nerve supply.
 These characteristics are part of the reason it is often slow to heal from injury.

-In the gait cycle when walking or running, as a person pushes off, the toes flex back which causes the fascia to tighten and raises the arch to stabilize the foot for propulsion.
-This is called the "windless mechanism".
-Dysfunction in this action is one of the causes of plantar fasciitis as will be discussed later in this blog.
+In the gait cycle when walking or running, as a person pushes off, the toes flex back, which causes the fascia to tighten and raises the arch to stabilize the foot for propulsion.
+This is called the windlass mechanism.
+Dysfunction in this action is one of the causes of plantar fasciitis, as will be discussed later in this blog.

-Symptoms of Plantar Fasciitis
+Symptoms of plantar fasciitis

-There can also be periostitis of the heel bone, inflammation of the periosteum, the coating over the bone.
-As the fascia connects to the periosteum it becomes all involved and is called plantar fasciitis.
-In my 31 years of treating heel pain, this is more common than pain further up the fascia in the arch.
+There can also be periostitis of the heel bone - inflammation of the periosteum, the coating over the bone.
+As the fascia connects to the periosteum, it becomes all involved and is called plantar fasciitis.
+In all my years of treating heel pain, this is more common than pain further up the fascia in the arch.

-Another type of pain in the bottom of the foot can involve neuritis or nerve pain as the heel has several nerve branches passing along and under it.
-If these nerves are irritated there can be a burning pain radiating around the heel and often pain up the leg.
+Another type of pain in the bottom of the foot can involve neuritis or nerve pain, as the heel has several nerve branches passing along and under it.
+If these nerves are irritated, there can be a burning pain radiating around the heel and often pain up the leg.

 What causes plantar fasciitis?

 There are multiple causes of this syndrome.
-Often in a patient there is more than one cause.
+Often, in a patient there is more than one cause.

 Heel spur syndrome is not plantar fasciitis!